JAMB hikes 2022 Mock-UTME fee over cost of diesel - New Telegraph

-The Board in its bulletin made available by the Head of Media and Public Relations Dr. Fabian Benjamin on Monday in Abuja, said the sum would be paid as service charge to the Computer Based Test (CBT) centres where they are assigned to sit for the examination, due to the high cost of diesel in the country.
+The Board in its bulletin made available by the Head of Media and Public Relations Dr. Fabian Benjamin, yesterday in Abuja, said the sum would be paid as service charge to the Computer Based Test (CBT) centres where they are assigned to sit for the examination, due to the high cost of diesel in the country.

 While noting that candidates assigned to its centres would not be required to pay for the use of the facilities, the Board said the mock examination scheduled for Saturday, April 9, 2022, remains optional.